Patrick Mahomes II Player Prop Bets for NFL Week 6 | Kansas City vs. Washington 10/17/2021

 Matchup vs. Washington

-- In one matchup against the Football Team, Mahomes had zero passing yards, 309.5 yards fewer than his over/under for Sunday.
+- In one matchup against the Football Team, Mahomes threw for zero passing yards, 312.5 yards less than his over/under in Sunday's game.

 - Mahomes did not throw a touchdown pass in that outing against the Football Team.